-Renfrewshire and Inverclyde Division is committed to pursuing those responsible for supplying controlled drugs throughout the area, through our local drugs initiatives, and to working with partners to support those exploited by organised crime groups.
-Those persons with problematic substance abuse often find themselves in situations which are hard to escape.
+Renfrewshire and Inverclyde Division is committed to pursuing those responsible for supplying controlled drugs throughout the area through our local drugs initiatives and to working with partners to support those exploited by organised crime groups.

+Those with addiction problems often find themselves in situations which are hard to escape.
 This is a key area in which we as a division work collaboratively with partners, providing support and signposting services which may assist them break free from the circumstances in which they find themselves.